top of page

 My Story

-This curiosity led me to explore sustainable agriculture, where I spent several years working on small-scale vegetable and medicinal herb farms.
-During this time, I developed a deep, transformative connection with the land and the plants.
-I began to see how nature mirrors human life—resilience, strength, growth, letting go, and healing are all present in the cycles of the earth and plants.
-It was here that I realized my practice could be grounded not just in theory, but in relationship—with the land, with nature, and with my community.
+This curiosity led me to spend several years working in sustainable agriculture on small-scale vegetable and medicinal herb farms.
+During that time, I developed a deep relationship with the land and the plants.
+I began to see how closely nature mirrors human life — resilience, growth, loss, adaptation, and renewal are all present in the rhythms of the natural world.
+That experience helped shape the foundation of my work today.

-I later pursued formal training in herbal medicine through the Twin Star School of Herbal Medicine, where I received my certificate in Community Herbalism and am currently working towards my Clinical Herbalist certification.
-My practice is further enriched by my experience in a variety of fields, including Intimate Partner Violence, School Counseling, Low-Income Resource Support, and Hospice and Medical Grief Counseling.
+I later pursued formal training in herbal medicine through the Twin Star School of Herbal Medicine, where I received my certificate in Community Herbalism.

-I am currently practicing with an associate license under the supervision of a fully licensed professional.
+I am currently practicing with an associate license under the supervision of a fully licensed clinician.

 Miriam smiling while standing outside, holding a homemade cake decorated in violets, dandelions, and rosemary